-We want as many people as possible to enjoy all the benefits being physically active can bring.
+We believe in the power of sport and physical activity to change people’s lives and want as many people as possible to enjoy all the benefits being active can bring.

-We are a Lottery funded sports charity and one of the 43 Active Partnerships in England supporting local and national organisations to work better together.
+Yorkshire Sport Foundation is a Lottery-funded sports charity and one of the 43 Active Partnerships in England supporting local and national organisations to work better together.

 We work to deliver Sport England’s ‘Towards an Active Nation’ strategy by connecting, influencing and providing opportunities to be active across South Yorkshire and West Yorkshire.

 MORE PEOPLE taking part in sport on a regular basis

 GREATER INCLUSIVITY so that everyone can take part